Superman and Lois Lane: Smallville

 In season 8, Clark and Lois took another crucial step towards their relationship, with Clark start to work at the Daily Planet working alongside Lois.
 The writers for the series stated that in season eight, Lois finds out about her true feelings towards Clark.
-Erica Durance describes season eight as a lesson in duality, with Clark realizing that he has to be two different people if he wants to have a life and save the day.
+Durance describes season eight as a lesson in duality, with Clark realizing that he has to be two different people if he wants to have a life and save the day.
 Durance believes that the same applies to Lois.
 Durance explains, "[Lois has] got her confidence as a journalist and on the inside, she's going oh my god I'm truly in love with [Clark], more in love than I've ever been with anyone."
 In the episode "Instinct", Maxima, an alien princess who came to Earth to seek a suitable mate, chose Clark.
 When Lois broke Maxima's spell over Clark, Maxima confronts Lois; saying that Clark's attraction to Lois and the bond between them was the only way that Clark was able to resist her spell.
 In the episode "Committed", Lois was put under a lie detector test by a serial killer and admitted that she was in love with Clark.
 In the episode "Bride", the two shared many moments of attraction towards each other and almost sharing a kiss, but was interrupted by the return of Lana.
 At the end of the season, Lois was sent to the future.
 Clark believing Lois was killed in Doomsday's attack on the city (this and the death of Jimmy Olsen) leads him to leave behind his human identity and fully embrace only his Kryptonian side.

 In season 9, Lois returns to the present in the episode "Savior" but has lost her memory of when and where she has been.
-Lois' reappearance breaks Clark's self-imposed exile, prompting him to return to the Daily Planet.
+Lois's reappearance breaks Clark's self-imposed exile, prompting him to return to the Daily Planet.
 Soon, the two were seen flirting much more.
 In the first nine episodes, Lois is seen having dreams and visions of the future, which includes her and Clark making love.
 In the episode "Crossfire", Clark finally shows his true feeling for Lois and kissed her, which Lois reciprocated in the episode "Idol".
 In the episode "Pandora", the truth of what Lois saw in her visions is revealed.
 At the end of the episode, Clark and Lois decide to become an official couple.
 Throughout the rest of season nine, the two took slow steps in their relationship because both want this relationship to be the one they "got right".
 In the season finale episode "Salvation", as the Blur, Clark kissed Lois and she discovers his secret as the superhero vigilante, the Blur.
 It is made clear in the season ten premiere episode "Lazarus" Clark doesn't realize that Lois knows his secret.